MicrosoftDocs/microsoft-365-community/Community/powerplatformlicensingforcitizendeveloper.md

 Dataverse (previously known as Common Data Services / CDS) is one of the Premium connectors that is not seeded in Microsoft 365 licenses and requires a Power Apps or Power Automate Standalone license.
 Dataverse is also required when using Power Virtual Agents as well as data features in Dynamics 365 and, is in fact, originally the data storage solution introduced with Dynamics.

 Dataverse was intended to fulfill many requirements behind the support of business data with minimal data developer interaction.
-Dataverse tables come with built in fields and automated processes supported by Microsoft to alleviate may of the day to day Database Admininstrator (DBA) duties one would find in an organization using MS SQL Server or other database platform.
-In its orginal form, it came ready to support the productivity and business information in Dynamics and may now be used by the organization for their own data requirements.
+Dataverse tables come with built in fields and automated processes supported by Microsoft to alleviate may of the day to day Database Administrator (DBA) duties one would find in an organization using MS SQL Server or other database platform.
+In its original form, it came ready to support the productivity and business information in Dynamics and may now be used by the organization for their own data requirements.
 It's use was considered PREMIUM in the same manner as connecting to a SQL Server connector due to the power afforded by the access.

 The Premium connector designation resulted in a barrier when it came to power platform design decisions for data access.
 The seeded license aspect tended to drive data to SharePoint Lists or Excel Files which did not support data management best practices in the manner of a true database platform.
 SharePoint Lists could not be linked and joined in relationships as natively as a database table and data in Excel are potentially locked when being accessed by an application or process.
-The difference was not just a case of paying for convenience but also in accommodating critical business requirements in appropriate and performant ways.
+The difference was not just a case of paying for convenience but also in accommodating critical business requirements in appropriate and well-performing ways.
 In those cases, the choice to not use the Power Platform over another custom solution because of cost was quite common.

 Microsoft has recognized this blocker and has chosen to leverage Microsoft Teams as their own "starter" environments to promote usage and to consequently further adoption and perhaps innovation as the entry point for implementation now aligns with the same entry point for other Power Apps and Power Automate solutions even bringing in Power Virtual Agents which itself starts at a fairly steep monthly charge.
 This core concept becomes important because not only can guidance now point to more appropriate solutions but because adoption will certainly drive the need to handle cases where more capacity and scale will be required but this time in the same context as other storage and capacity decisions covered here.

 ### Power Automate "per flow" versus "per user"

 There is a major distinction in Power Automate over Power Apps when looking at the licensing unit.
 Where Apps look at usage in all cases, Flow licenses are split between the permission to CREATE unlimited flows per use or to Implement specific flows to SERVE unlimited users.
 These are two very different bases where the first effectively gives a single user the "All you can Eat" power for the main licence while the other is the case of a SET of Flows packaged for the organization to be used anywhere and in any and all context.

 The manner of how a Flow is TRIGGERED potentially makes the decision.
 Flows triggered from a Power App are included in all cases as it assumes the premium connector will be part of the app itself.
 Flows that do not touch premium connectors or who are triggered from non premium sources such as SharePoint lists and MS Forms will also not count for extra cost.
 If none of these conditions apply, it is now a case of the person who created the flow as the designated licensee where the act of getting licensed effectively allows that user to create any number of flows they wish assuming the flows only serve the purpose of the user and is not shared with others.